Engine Compartment and Mechanical

 All USA/CAN SM’s had a data plate riveted on the tray at the bottom of the windshield near the left wiper blade.
 This data plate certified that the car conformed to the applicable emission standards for that model year (1971, 1972, or 1973).

 This data plate was orange on 1972 cars with the 2.7 liter engine, and green on 1973 cars with the 3.0 liter engine.
-It is unclear what color the plate was on the very few 1971’s that were imported to North America.
+There were not many 1971's imported to North America, but we think that 1971's also had the orange plate.

 Emission data plate - Orange for 1972 with the 2.7 liter engine